padmasharma/padmasharma.github.io/index.md

 I am a PhD candidate in Economics at the University of California at Irvine with specializations in Econometrics and Banking.
 I am currently on the job market and will be at the ASSA meetings at Atlanta between January 4-6, 2019.

-In my job market paper, I have studied bank failures during the 1980's and their resolution by the FDIC.
-I have developed an efficient estimation algorithm for a Bayesian latent class model and uncovered heterogeneity in how failures amidst high and low regional distress were addressed during the period 1984-1992.
-This paper provides insights into the FDIC's consideration of indirect economic costs of bank closures in addition to assessing direct costs to the insurance fund.
-This study also tests theories of optimal bailouts and resolutions at the bank-level.
+In my <a href="https://drive.google.com/open?id=1nxJe7RI9TxIAs7UxJjmDuNqgMk2Pto1u" target="_blank">job market paper</a> , I have studied how the FDIC and FSLIC resolved failed banks and Savings and Loans institutions respectively during the crisis the two industries experienced over the 1980's.
+This paper develops an efficient Bayesian algorithm to estimate latent class models with ordinal outcomes to uncover the different decision rules used by each regulator in distressed and normal economic conditions.
+The comparison of resolution strategies of the two agencies reveals lessons that are applicable to regulators for future bank resolutions.

 I was a dissertation intern at the Federal Reserve Bank of New York during June-September 2018 and a recipient of the Graduate Dean's Dissertation Fellowship in UCI over Summer and Fall 2018.

 I have worked as a quantitative risk modeler and team manager in financial services prior to commencing my doctoral studies at UC Irvine.
 My research is informed by my insights from evaluating bank portfolios and experience in developing statistical models to manage credit and operational risk over the period spanning the Great Recession.

-__Research Interests__: Banking crises, Deposit Insurance, Bailouts, Latent class models, MCMC estimation
+__Research Interests__: Econometrics, Financial Economics, Computational Statistics and Macroeconomics

 ### Research